-The underlying cause of death is determined from death certificate medical information in accordance with procedures established by the World Health Organization (WHO) and NCHS.
+The underlying cause of death is determined from death certificate medical information in accordance with procedures established by the World Health Organization and NCHS.
 Standardized codes are assigned from the International Classification of Diseases (ICD).
 To keep abreast of changes in medical knowledge, the ICD is revised approximately every 10 to 15 years.
 Revisions and years used in Florida are:

 Revision Years Revision Years

-Second .
-1917-1920 Seventh 1958-1967
+Second 1917-1920 Seventh 1958-1967

 Third 1921-1929 Eighth 1968-1978

-Fourth .
-1930-1940 Ninth 1979-1998
+Fourth 1930-1940 Ninth 1979-1998

-Fifth .
-1941-1948 Tenth .
-1999-Present
+Fifth 1941-1948 Tenth 1999-Present

 Sixth 1949-1957

-Due to these revisions, year-to-year comparisons of deaths by cause can be misleading, unless such comparisons span a period of years in which only one revision was used or in which the changes from one revision to another were minor.
+Due to these revisions, year-to-year comparisons of deaths by cause can be misleading, unless such comparisons span a period of years in which only one revision was used.